-The ability to shower, bathe or take sponge baths for the purpose of maintaining adequate hygiene (does not include hair care).
-For older children, ages 9 and older, this also includes the ability to get in and out of the tub, turn faucets on and off, regulate water temperature, wash and dry fully.
+The ability to shower, bathe, or take sponge baths for the purpose of maintaining adequate hygiene (does not include hair care).
+For children ages 9 and older, this also includes the ability to get in and out of the tub, turn faucets on and off, regulate water temperature, wash, and dry fully.

-Brushing teeth, washing hands and face.
-Due to variations in hair care by culture, length of hair, etc, hair care is not considered for the purposes of this screen.
+Brushing teeth, washing hands, and face.
+Due to variations in hair care by culture, length of hair, and so on, hair care is not considered for the purposes of this screen.

 The ability to dress as necessary.
 This does not include the fine motor coordination for buttons and zippers.

 The ability to eat and drink by finger feeding or using routine or adaptive utensils.
 The ability to swallow sufficiently to obtain adequate intake.
 Does not include cooking food or preparing it for consumption (cutting food into bite size pieces or pureeing if needed).